-Christina Cameron lives in the Brampton/Bramalea area and is a Board Member of the Bramalea Community Health Centre.
+Christina Robertson lives in the Brampton/Bramalea area and is a Board Member of the Bramalea Community Health Centre.

 Christina has participated in many public speaking events ranging from: